Technologicat/unpythonic/doc/macros.md

 Write Python almost like Lisp!

 Lexically inside a `with prefix` block, any literal tuple denotes a function call, unless quoted.
 The first element is the operator, the rest are arguments.
-Bindings of the `let` macros and the top-level tuple in a `do[]` are left alone, but `prefix` recurses inside them (in the case of bindings, on each RHS).
+Bindings of the `let` macros and the top-level tuple in a `do[]` are left alone, but `prefix` recurses inside them (in the case of let-bindings, on each RHS).

 The rest is best explained by example: